etKing666/attack_tree/README.md

    - **helpers.py**: Contains helper functions to provide required functions.
    - **README.md**: Contains information about how the features, installation and usage of the program.
 (This file!)
    - **tree_generator.py**: This is the main file of the project which contains CLI script.
 You will use this file to run the application.
+   - **unit_tests.py**: Includes a couple of unit tests crafted to verify the functionality of the application.

 2. Before running the application, make sure that the .json file containing your attack tree data is in the *data* folder and structured properly or that the default *data.json* file is modified to contain your attack tree data.
 While .json importer that anytree offers provides a different template, the application offers a customized template which is a simpler and more convenient for inexperienced users.
    In the .json file, a leaf node looks like this: